-Flooring throughout is a mixture of solid and suspended timber construction.
-No access afforded into any sub-floor areas.
+Flooring throughout is suspended timber construction.
+No access afforded to any sub floor areas due to their being a flat located directly below.

 Internal joinery and kitchen fittings

 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.